RWTH UROPCopyright: RWTH International Office

 Currently, students do not gain any credits taking part in a UROP project - participation in UROP is a voluntary activity on the part of the student.
 UROP projects are typically completed for credit as mandatory internships or as part of a Bachelor's thesis.
 In some cases, it is possible that students will be paid for their contribution to a research project by the host institution.
 Students receive a UROP certificate upon successful completion of a project.

-The Project Database provides students with an overview of projects currently available.
-After registering students automatically receive an email from the database explaining what documents are needed to apply.
+The Projects Database provides students with an overview of projects currently available.
+If you would like to register for one of the projects offered there, please send us your application documents via email.
 Once they are submitted, they are reviewed and then forwarded to the respective project supervisor.
 Students can also directly contact the project supervisors to discuss the time frame of the project and additional details.
-After successful completion and implementation of a project students must submit a five- to seven-page final report and present their project results at the UROP Colloquium to successfully complete the program.
-Students can also give a presentation at their institute or chair instead of at the colloquium.